VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Experiment

 \subsection{Implementation Details}

-We use Qwen3-VL-4B-Instruct~\cite{qwen3technicalreport} as the high-level planner and SAM3~\cite{carion2025sam3segmentconcepts} to obtain the visual prompt.
-We use the default segmentation threshold where detection threshold and mask threshold to be 0.5.
-We only keep the visual prompt with highest score for target object and target location respectively.

-Our codebase is based on starVLA~\cite{starvla2025} framework, trained on 8 GPUs, and strictly follows the training and evaluation procedure to ensure reproducibility.
+We use SAM3~\cite{carion2025sam3segmentconcepts} to obtain the visual prompt.
+We use the default segmentation threshold where detection threshold and mask threshold are 0.5.
+We keep the visual prompt with highest score for target object and target location respectively.
+Our codebase is based on starVLA~\cite{community2026starvla} framework, trained on 8 GPUs, and strictly follows the training and evaluation procedure to ensure reproducibility.
 We adopt QwenOFT architecture, which replace the Prismatic VLM~\cite{karamcheti2024prismatic} in OpenVLA-OFT~\cite{kim2025fine} with Qwen3-VL-4B-Instruct.
 We use Qwen3-VL-4B-Instruct for System 2 Planner as well.
 We employ the AdamW optimizer with learning rate as 1e-5 for VLM and 1e-4 for the action model.
 We set the $\lambda$ to be 0.1 when calculating loss.
+The visual prompts are all automatically predicted except for the egg carton placement task, where the target object is predicted by the framework and the target location is specified by the user.
+Baseline performance metrics are sourced from original papers or other peer-reviewed publications.
+To ensure a fair comparison, the training datasets for these baselines include the data utilized in our own experiments.